jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 #### Apache in RedHat based Distros

 Process is different in Redhat - things don't turn on by default and you have to add modules manually.

-#### Lighttpd

-This webserver does what it implies, it is essentially a stripped down version of Apache in all its functions.
-It has lower overhead to deploy and is used in many cases for webservers that have a single function.
-For instance it is popular for setting up for large websites that will serve just images to a main webpage.

-> install instructions here

 ### Nginx